With the world becoming more cluttered and complex, many people opt for simpler lifestyles and smaller homes.

 Tiny Home On Foundation

-It is a mini version of an average home.
-These houses can be built on-site or transported to the property to attach it to the foundation permanently.
+It is a miniature version of an average home.
+These houses can be built on-site or transported to the property to be permanently attached to the foundation.

 Moreover, it is much easier for homeowners to add or transport a tiny house on their property than the people constructing it as their exclusive residence.

-These foundation-based tiny homes are termed as accessory dwelling units (ADUs), a granny cottage, or a granny flat.
+These foundation-based tiny homes are termed accessory dwelling units (ADUs), granny cottages, or granny flats.
 In several states, there are regulations that you can only build accessory dwelling units on properties that already have existing homes.

 State Regulations and Codes For Tiny Houses